 Specifically, during the audit, you’ll want to review and consider the following.

-There is no question about this: Local businesses should maintain an accurate, updated Google My Business (GMB) listing.
+There is no question about this: Local businesses should maintain an accurate, updated Google Business Profile (formerly Google My Business) listing.
 It’s important to not just have a listing, but one that is optimized.
 Providing complete business contact details, business hours, images and having reviews impacts placement in local search results on desktop and mobile.
-Here’s an article to help with auditing a Google My Business listing.
+Here’s an article to help with auditing a Google Business Profile (GBP) listing.

 2. Directories and Data Aggregators